snap-stanford/ogb-web/_docs/kddcup2021/timeline.md

 --------

 ##### **June 10th, 2021: Winner notification**
-We send private notifications to the winners (check the email address you have registered) and provide further instructions about the code and a technical report.
+ We send private notifications to the winners and provide further instructions about the code and a technical report. <br/>
+ **Update:** We have sent out the notifications (only to winners).
+Check the email you have registered.

 -------